-Third, our analysis uncovers several new patterns of inequality in ELM in India.
-Inequality in ELM in India has been widely studied \citep{Bhattacharya:2012,Singh:2011,De:2013,Jain:2013,Kumar:2014,India:2012}.
+Third, our analysis uncovers several new patterns of inequality in infant and child mortality in India.
+Inequality in infant and child mortality in India has been widely studied \citep{Bhattacharya:2012,Singh:2011,De:2013,Jain:2013,Kumar:2014,India:2012}.
 The level of aggregation varies in these studies (states, districts, etc.), but great inequality has been documented.
-However, inequality in ELM at the individual birth level has not been investigated previously.
-We show that looking at average mortality rates among socioeconomic groups provides an incomplete picture of ELM inequality in India.
-For example, demographic groups defined by caste, maternal age at the birth of the child and religion explain less than 4\% of all variance in ELM risk.
+However, inequality in infant and child mortality at the individual birth level has not been investigated previously.
+We show that looking at average mortality rates among socioeconomic groups provides an incomplete picture of infant and child mortality inequality in India.
+For example, demographic groups defined by caste, maternal age at the birth of the child and religion explain less than 4\% of all variance in infant and child mortality risk.
 Groups defined by quintiles of wealth explain between 7\% and 10\% of all variance.
-District has the highest explanatory power but still explains less than 20\% of all variance in ELM risk.
-These patterns are consistent over time and suggest that previous analyses have largely overlooked variability in ELM risk within groups of births.
-We show that differences over time in the distribution of ELM risk can be summarized by a simple multiplicative shift.
-And, finally, we show that changes over time in covariate distributions only account for a small fraction of the changes over time in ELM risk.
+District has the highest explanatory power but still explains less than 20\% of all variance in infant and child mortality risk.
+These patterns are consistent over time and suggest that previous analyses have largely overlooked variability in infant and child mortality risk within groups of births.
+We show that differences over time in the distribution of infant and child mortality risk can be summarized by a simple multiplicative shift.
+And, finally, we show that changes over time in covariate distributions only account for a small fraction of the changes over time in infant and child mortality risk.

 The paper is organized as follows.
-In section \ref{problems} we show that income inequality measures are not appropriate for studying ELM.
-Section \ref{analyzing} suggests summary measures and adjustments that are appropriate for assessing inequalities in ELM.
-Section \ref{modeling} introduces covariate adjustment methods.
-Section \ref{discussion} discusses some of the implications of our findings.
+In section \ref{problems} we show that income inequality measures are not appropriate for studying infant and child Mortality.
+Section \ref{analyzing} suggests summary measures and adjustments that are appropriate for assessing inequalities in infant and child Mortality.
+Section \ref{covariates} introduces covariate adjustment methods.
+Second \ref{accounting} discuss the uncertainty quantification while evaluating inequality.
+Section \ref{modeling} illustrate our methodology using data from India.
+Section \ref{discussion} discusses some of the methodological and policy implications of our findings.
 Details of the data and the complete model we use for estimating infant mortality risk are presented in the appendix.